 I decided to spend the day bumming around the beach loft, reorganizing my closet, watching football and you guessed it, cooking some dang good fall off the bone pot roast.
-Now, to be clear, I used a boneless roast but the meat turned out so soft and tender the only way to describe it is fall off the bone.
+(Full disclosure, I used a boneless roast but the meat turned out so soft and tender the only way to describe it is fall off the bone!)

-The ingredients are easy to find.
-In fact, you probably have them in your cupboard ready to be used.
+All the ingredients are easy to find.
+In fact, you probably have everything except the boneless chuck in your cupboard ready to be used!

 I used a 4 to 5 pound boneless chuck roast which was enough for 3 servings.